samuelTyh/FastAPI-Robots-vs-Dinos/README.md

     * Create a default 50 by 50 grid if not specifying the dimension

 - [x] Be able to create a robot in a certain position and facing direction;
-    * Create at least one robot with specified position and direction or not
+    * Create at least one robot with a specific or a random position and direction

 - [x] Be able to create a dinosaur in a certain position;
-    * Create at least one dinosaur with specified position or not
+    * Create at least one dinosaur with a specific or a random position

 - [x] Issue instructions to a robot - a robot can turn left, turn right, move forward, move backward, and attack;
     * The robot can move forward or backward (move one step in the grid)